mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 Bash is a type of interpreter that processes shell commands.
 A shell interpreter takes commands in plain text format and calls Operating System services to do something.

 It stands for **Bourne Again Shell**, an enhanced version of the original Unix shell program, `sh`, written by Steve Bourne and it is the default shell on many Linux distributions today.
 Besides `bash`, there are other shell programs that can be installed in a Linux system.
-These include: Korn shell (`ksh`), enhanced C shell (`tcsh`), friendly interactive shell (`fish`) and `zsh`.
+These include: Korn shell (`ksh`), enhanced C shell (`tcsh`), friendly interactive shell (`fish`) and Z-shell `zsh`.
 Note that each shell does the same job, but each understand a different command syntax and provides different built-in functions.

 `bash` and `sh` are two different shells.
 Basically `bash` is `sh`, with more features and better syntax.
 Most commands work the same, but they are different.